 Nearly 90 percent of Chinese big cities failed to meet minimum air quality standards in 2014.
-The government said that only 8 of the 74 cities monitored managed to meet national standards in the same year, measuring particles found in the air, carbon monoxide and ozone.
+The government said that only 8 of the 74 cities monitored managed to meet national standards in the same year, measuring particles found in the air, carbon monoxide, and ozone.
 Until recently the governmental air quality index did not include ozone and PM2.5, despite these being the most dangerous to human health.
-The numbers are still an improvement on 2013, when China's "war on pollution" began to take effect.
-In 2013, only Haikou, Lhasa and Zhoushan met the standards.
-In 2014 Shenzhen, Huizhou, Fuzhou, Kunming and Zhuhai joined this exclusive club.
+The numbers are still an improvement on 2013 when China’s “war on pollution” began to take effect.
+In 2013, only Haikou, Lhasa, and Zhoushan met the standards.
+In 2014 Shenzhen, Huizhou, Fuzhou, Kunming, and Zhuhai joined this exclusive club.
 The government said the average PM2.5 reading in the Beijing-Hebei-Tianjin region stood at 93 micrograms per cubic meter last year.
 Hebei is the top priority when it comes to cutting smog, the province has 7 of the 10 most polluted Chinese cities.
 Why Hebei is the most polluted province in China?
 Because the presence of coal in the region encouraged the most polluting industries to settle there from the early years of the People’s Republic of China.
-China has made some improvements in environmental protection during recent years.
+China has made some improvements in environmental protection in recent years.

 Only 1% of the country’s 560 million city dwellers breathe air considered safe by the European Union